Bad Samaritans (book): Critical reception

+The book was criticized by William Easterly, Professor of economics at New York University, for his overemphasis on protectionism as a prerequisite for growth stating that there is no consensus among economists on the "set of policies that can be guaranteed to ignite sustained growth".
+He argued that Chang only focuses on those countries that succeeded through protectionism while ignoring the failures.
+He praised Chang for correctly pointing out that "there were more departures from laissez-faire in American and European history than some ideologues would like to admit" but criticised it for the failure to mention that "average per capita growth rate in the US, regardless of the policy direction, has been remarkably stable for two centuries" when US trade policy swung back and forth between protectionism and free trade and the fact that rich countries have often protected agriculture rather than industry.

-Antoine Cerisier in Social Justice wrote that "Despite largely favorable reviews, the book has been criticized in the Financial Times and The Economist.
+Antoine Cerisier in Social Justice wrote that "Despite largely favourable reviews, the book has been criticized in the Financial Times and The Economist.
 Critics argued that empirical evidence usually supports the main argument put forward by free-trade economists, namely that trade liberalization is good for growth and development.
 In a 2002 journal article entitled “Growth is good for the poor,” Dollar & Kraay concluded that free trade triggers growth and helps alleviate poverty in the global South.
 Nonetheless, as Chang would respond, it is probably the opposite: states are more willing to liberalize trade once they reach a certain level of economic development.
 The journalist admits that the East Asian example can illustrate the use of protectionism and state intervention in the economy."

 The Economist reviewer stated that the book presents the writer's personal reflection and rhetorical set-pieces.
 The book aims to "discomfort neoliberals."
 The review criticized the author for a "shaky grip on the historical record."
 The review concludes that the book is an interesting if controversial addition to the ongoing "200-year duel between the Hamiltonian's and the liberals".

 In the Washington Post review, Paul Blustein, a journalist in the Global Economy and Development Program at the Brookings Institution, wrote “Chang's book deserves a wide readership for illuminating the need for humility about the virtues of private markets and free trade, especially in the developing world.”

 Tom Gallagher in the San Francisco Chronicle claimed that free market ideology has been enforced by today's dominant countries and they are "kicking the ladder" that they had climbed out of poverty, thereby preventing poor countries from climbing that ladder.
 He concludes the review by saying that developing countries "have to defy the market".